cloudflare/cloudflare-docs/content/fundamentals/setup/manage-domains/connect-your-domain.md

 In the full setup, when you connect your domain to Cloudflare, we become your authoritative DNS provider.

-This means that when Cloudflare receives a DNS query for your domain, our response is determined by the values in your DNS table, including the record’s proxy eligibility and proxy status.
+This means that when Cloudflare receives a DNS query for your domain, our response is determined by the values in your DNS table, including the record's proxy eligibility and proxy status.
 Your table of DNS records is managed via the Cloudflare dashboard or API.

 In addition, if an eligible record is proxied, Cloudflare will respond with an anycast IP address instead of the value defined in your DNS table.
 This approach ensures that the incoming request is routed to Cloudflare's network.

-In contrast, when a DNS record is “DNS only,” meaning the proxy is off, Cloudflare responds with the value listed in your DNS table, which could be the origin server’s actual IP address, or a CNAME
+In contrast, when a DNS record is 'DNS only', meaning the proxy is off, Cloudflare responds with the value listed in your DNS table, which could be the origin server's actual IP address, or a CNAME

 ## Proxy eligibility